-When the weather warms and snow turns to spring, the scraps will heat up quickly and the microorganisms that break down organic matter get right back to work.
+When the weather warms and the snow melts in spring, the scraps will heat up quickly and the microorganisms that break down organic matter get right back to work.
 Letting your food scraps freeze for a few months while waiting to decompose is a far better alternative than tossing them in the trash to release methane in a landfill or incinerator.

 Large Compost Piles Stay Warm And Active In Winter

 If your compost pile is big enough, the heat generated by the microorganisms in the middle of the pile may be sufficient to prevent the pile from freezing.
 In this case, your pile will remain warm and active despite the cold weather.
 You can continue adding food scraps and turning your pile throughout the winter to keep the pile warm and working.

 Be aware that an active compost pile is also effectively a warm and fully-stocked pantry for small animals.
 If you have an open pile, it is a particularly attractive place to burrow in the cold months when most food is covered in snow.
 I also often see birds hanging out on top of our compost pile as it’s a great place to find a bit of warmth and a boatload of worms and bugs.

 In the dead of winter, we had one open compost pile that stayed quite warm.
 While I never saw any animals inside the pile, I found plenty of evidence that a small animal had burrowed into the pile overnight.
 Our pile is far enough from our home that I didn’t care, but be careful about keeping such a compost pile close to your house if you’re worried about those rodents making their way into your home.